thetongz/os2_hw2/README.md

 > 1. check everything in terra.tf
 > 2. if you don't want to use Target group ARN use terra in TerraformWithLoadBalancer
 > 3. else you have to create own load balancer with target group
-> 4. use "terraform plan" in terminal or CMD
+> 4. use command "terraform plan" in terminal or CMD
-> 5. use "terraform apply" in terminal or CMD
+> 5. use command "terraform apply" in terminal or CMD
 > 6. if you want to test auto scaling use locust with command "locust --host=${web url}"